Earth-folk Craft Mentorship

 • Long for consistency, depth, discovery, sacred space

-• Want to explore a variety of different crafts
+• Want to explore a variety of different mediums

 • Want to be in community with others who value slowness, presence, earth based practice